Amityaron/Amityaron/README.md

 ### 💫✨<u>**About me**</u>👋

-Quantitative trade geek and Data Scientist, MSc graduate in data science and statistics from The Hebrew University of Jerusalem.\\
+ 🔭 Quantitative trade geek and Data Scientist, MSc graduate in data science and statistics from The Hebrew University of Jerusalem.\\
-My thesis
+    Researching ETF's pricing and distortions in the capital market.\\
+    My thesis is on Clustering Methods for High-Dimensional Single-Cell Flow and Mass Cytometry Data.\\
+    Feel free to ask me about any of my repos, I love getting messages about my work!

 <!--
 **Amityaron/Amityaron** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.